fistfulofhummus/Demolitron_C2/README.md

     go mod tidy
     go build
     sudo ./server
-If you are having trouble with the Bushido implant, feel free
+If you are having trouble with the Bushido implant, feel free to use generateDebug with the same syntax as the generate command from withing the Demolitron console to create a debug version of the implant.

 ## TO-DO